+Previous concerns of a safeguarding nature: Please identify (in chronological order) any previous/historical concerns of a safeguarding nature by the professional concerned.

-Please identify (in chronological order) any previous/historical concerns of a safeguarding nature by the professional concerned.
-Previous concerns of a safeguarding nature:
+Previous concerns of a safeguarding nature: Please identify (in chronological order) any previous/historical concerns of a safeguarding nature by the professional concerned.
 Does the professional work with children in any other capacity?
 Does the professional acknowledge the concern?
-Please consult with HR if advice is required about talking to the member of staff

-What is their view

-Do you believe that the individual concerned poses a current risk of significant harm to children and young people in your organisation?

-Please explain your rationale for both a Yes or No response.
+Please consult with HR if advice is required about talking to the member of staff What is their view?
+Do you believe that the individual concerned poses a current risk of significant harm to children and young people in your organisation? ease explain your rationale for the response.
 In your professional opinion what action should be taken in regard to the individual facing the allegation or concern?

-If the professional who these concerns are about, is not a member of staff directly employed by your organisation (i.e., an agency worker).
-Have you discussed this concern with the appropriate Line Manager for the organisation concerned?
-(If not, please contact the employer and complete the section below, prior to submitting this notification)

-What is their view

-Name of employer:
+If the professional who these concerns are about, is not a member of staff directly employed by your organisation (e.g., an agency worker) have you discussed this concern with the appropriate Line Manager for the organisation concerned?
+What is their view?
+Name of employer: Contact details:

-Contact details:

-LADO Discussion

-Please provide relevant details
+Have you already discussed this matter with a LADO?
+If so, please provide details here.